-We strongly advise you to be covered through the right insurance scheme to protect yourself and your business.
+We strongly advise you to receive coverage through the right insurance provider to protect yourself and your business.

-The majority of clients in the engineering and professional services sectors require contractors on assignment to have appropriate insurance in place.
-This is to not only protect your business, but also to ensure that when you are on assignment you are suitably covered should any issue arise when you are doing your job.
+A majority of the clients in the engineering and professional services sectors require contractors on assignment to have appropriate insurance in place.
+This is not only to protect your business, but also to ensure that when you are on assignment you are suitably covered should any issue arise when you are on the job.

-It is a legal requirement for all contractors working via their own Limited Company to have Employers Liability Insurance (to the statutory requirement) whilst it is highly recommended to have Professional Indemnity Insurance (minimum cover of £1m) and Third Party (Public Liability) Insurance (minimum cover of £2m).
+It is a legal requirement for all contractors working via their own Limited Company to have Employers Liability Insurance (to the statutory requirement).
+It is also highly recommended to have Professional Indemnity Insurance (minimum cover of £1m) and Third Party (Public Liability) Insurance (minimum cover of £2m).
 Anglo staff may request a copy of the certificate of insurance.

-Should you require insurances you may contact our Insurance Brokers and discuss direct with them:
+Should you require insurance, you may contact our Insurance Brokers and discuss coverage directly with them:

-There are a variety of insurance products available on the market, the main ones being detailed below:
+There are a variety of insurance products available on the market, the main ones are detailed below:

 Professional Indemnity Insurance

-This insurance can help protect you against the cost of settling or defending a client's claim that there is a problem with the work that you have carried out.
+This insurance helps protect you against the cost of settling or defending a client's claim that there is a problem with the work that you have carried out.

 When buying a professional indemnity policy, it is important to understand the risks that your business may face.
-The policy covers risks such as negligence, intellectual property infringement, defamation and breach of confidence.
-Your professional indemnity policy may provide cover for similar work undertaken in the past as some companies can offer retrospective cover.
+The policy covers risks such as negligence, intellectual property infringement, defamation, and breach of confidence.
+Some companies offer retrospective cover so your professional indemnity policy may provide cover for similar work undertaken in the past.

-It is critical that you have the right amount of cover for your business.
+It is critical that you have the right amount of coverage for your business.